pyodide/pyodide-webpack-plugin/README.md

 Type: `boolean`\
 Default: `true`\
 _Description_: Automatically use the pyodide CDN endpoint for micropip packages.
 Setting this value to false means you must download micropip and related packages yourself and serve them.
+This option differs from [loadPyodide indexUrl](https://pyodide.org/en/stable/usage/api/js-api.html) in that it only impacts micropip and pip packages and _does not_ affect the location the main pyodide runtime location.

 ### globalLoadPyodide